brianbancroft/ttc-clustering/README.md

 ## Disclaimer.

 I'm usually a rails dev, so making this happen will be tricky for me.
 It will be new.
 I'm always happy to get assistance where I can, but I may get cranky based on whatever technical problem I'm trying to solve.
-Don't worry, it's not you as you're a pretty awesome fellow.

 ## Setup
 _This setup assumes that you understand at least a little about NodeJS, and have NPM and PostGRES 9.4 or later installed._